2-dehydro-3-deoxy-D-gluconate 6-dehydrogenase

-Thus, the two substrates of this enzyme are 2-dehydro-3-deoxy-D-gluconate and NADP^{+}, whereas its 3 products are (4S,5S)-4,5-dihydroxy-2,6-dioxohexanoate, NADPH, and H^{+}.
+The two substrates of this enzyme are 2-dehydro-3-deoxy-D-gluconic acid and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are (4S,5S)-4,5-dihydroxy-2,6-dioxohexanoic acid, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is 2-dehydro-3-deoxy-D-gluconate:NADP^{+} 6-oxidoreductase.
 Other names in common use include 2-keto-3-deoxy-D-gluconate dehydrogenase, and 2-keto-3-deoxygluconate dehydrogenase.